polyurichard/lectures/OOD/oo.md

 2. **Lack of Flexibility**: Subclasses inherit all properties and methods of the base class, including potentially irrelevant or unnecessary ones.
 This can lead to a bloated and less optimal design, reducing the flexibility of the subclass to operate independently of its parent.

+3. **Violation of the Liskov Substitution Principle (LSP)**:
+- LSP states that objects of a superclass should be replaceable with objects of its subclasses without altering the correctness of the program.
-3. **Violation of the Liskov Substitution Principle (LSP)**: When subclasses cannot use all the methods inherited from the parent class without modification or when they need to throw exceptions for certain methods (as seen in the `Monster` and `NPC` classes in the RPG example), it violates LSP.
-LSP states that objects of a superclass should be replaceable with objects of its subclasses without altering the correctness of the program.
-In the given example, replacing a `Character` object with a `Monster` or `NPC` object could lead to runtime errors, as these subclasses do not fully support all behaviors of the base class.
+- When subclasses cannot use all the methods inherited from the parent class without modification or when they need to throw exceptions for certain methods (as seen in the `Monster` and `NPC` classes in the RPG example), it violates LSP.
+- In the given example, replacing a `Character` object with a `Monster` or `NPC` object could lead to runtime errors, as these subclasses do not fully support all behaviors of the base class.

 4. **Reusability Issues**: The need to inherit from a base class to reuse behavior can limit the reusability of code.
 Subclasses are forced to inherit all behaviors, even if they only need a subset, which can lead to inefficient and unnecessary code duplication.

-In summary, while inheritance can be useful for sharing behaviors, its drawbacks, especially the violation of principles like LSP and the Single Responsibility Principle, need careful consideration to avoid creating tightly coupled and inflexible designs.

 ![Alt text](image-19.png)